 The sound brought her back to reality just enough to begin the new song.
 "See see your playmate.
 Come out and play with me."

 "I'd like to."
 Kirk grinned, but followed suit, easily keeping time with her in the more complicated hand motions.

 She laughed, which was good because she couldn't remember the next part.
 "And bring your something something, climb up my apple tree."

 He waggled his eyebrows, causing her to giggle again.

 "Slide down my rain barrel," she said softly, then looked down significantly.

-She started to meet him, heard Spock cough.
-Settled for whispering the next line, "Into my cellar door."
+She started to meet him but heard Spock cough so she settled for whispering the next line, "Into my cellar door."

 They both groaned.

 "And we'll be jolly friends, forever more, more, more, more."
 The last few hand slaps were more like caresses.